 NCSE is pleased to announce the next of a new series of on-line workshops aimed at broadening and deepening the networks that make our work possible.
-The next workshop focuses on media outreach: the panelists will discuss their own experiences, and share advice and resources to help citizens like you plan for media outreach and be effective spokespeople for science.
+The next workshop focuses on debunking and confronting science denial, describing resources and techniques as well as offering a chance to share experiences.

 House Joint Resolution 1099, which would reject the state department of education's rules implementing Oklahoma's new science standards, was passed by the Oklahoma House of Representatives on a 55-31 vote on May 21, 2014.
 Part of the reason, the Tulsa World (May 22, 2014) explained, was that "[s]ome legislators ... objected to language they said appeared to encourage an 'agenda' concerning climate change."

 NCSE is pleased to announce that the latest issue of Reports of the National Center for Science Education is now available on-line.

 The New York Times (May 19, 2014) covered the Wyoming legislature's decision to block the Next Generation Science Standards because of their treatment of climate change.

 The Columbian mammoth is now the official state fossil of South Carolina after Governor Nikki Haley signed House Bill 4482 into law on May 16, 2014 — and there was no mention of the Sixth Day of Creation.

 Two antievolution bills died in committee in the Missouri House of Representatives on May 16, 2014, when the legislature adjourned.

 A committee in the Oklahoma House of Representatives voted to reject a new set of science standards, primarily over concerns about its treatment of climate change.